Dmitry Ponomarev (businessman): Biography

-Dmitry Ponomarev combined his business activities with public work.
-He promoted the progress of IT Industry in the Volga region and in Russia by participating in conferences and round-table discussions, having held key positions in a number of IT and Telecom associations, and served as a lobbyist of the industry's interests.
-Mr. Ponomarev communicated with legislators and members of Government and he has proposed several IT industry-friendly amendments to the Russian customs legislature.
+Ponomarev combined his business activities with public work.
+He promoted the progress of IT industry in the Volga region and in Russia by participating in conferences and round-table discussions, having held key positions in a number of IT and telecom associations, and served as a lobbyist of the industry's interests.
+Ponomarev communicated with legislators and members of Government and he has proposed several IT industry-friendly amendments to the Russian customs legislature.